 A basic financial measurement of how much of the premium is used to pay for medical care versus overhead. .
 If an insurer uses 80 cents out of every premium dollar to pay its customers’ medical claims and activities that improve the quality of care, the company has a medical loss ratio of 80%.
 A medical loss ratio of 80% indicates that the insurer is using the remaining 20 cents of each premium dollar to pay for overhead expenses, such as administrative costs, salaries, marketing and agent commissions, and/or retaining some as profit.
 Federal law sets minimum medical loss ratios for different markets, as do some state laws.

-A federal health insurance program for people age 65 or older and certain younger people with disabilities.
+A federal health insurance program for people 65 and older and certain younger people with disabilities.
 It also covers people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD).
 Medicare isn’t part of the Health Insurance Marketplace.
 If you have Medicare coverage you don’t have to make any changes.
 You’re considered covered under the health care law.

 Minimum Essential Coverage

 The type of coverage an individual needs to have to meet the individual responsibility requirement under federal law.
 This includes individual market policies, job-based coverage, Medicare, Health First Colorado (Colorado's Medicaid Program), CHIP, TRICARE and certain other coverage.